kristopherjohnson/bitsybasic/_reference/bye.md

 ## Details

 This statement has no effect in iOS.
-(An app is not allowed to terminate itself.)
+(An iOS app is not allowed to terminate itself.)

 On OS X, this statement causes the interpreter to terminate and return control to the shell prompt.